New Year's Eve: The Biggest Celebration for the Post-Soviets

 The New Year celebration as we know it today in the post-Soviet space is a result of a combination of traditions and compromise.

 The German tradition of tree decoration was brought to Russia by Peter the Great.
 After the Revolution of 1917, this Tzarist/Religious/Burgeios celebration was put in question and was not celebrated for 30 years.
-In post-WWII USSR celebrating the New Year became a norm, a type of omen of the fact that life became better, with room for joy and fun.
-Elements of celebrating Christmas were merged with New Year festivities Since the Orthodox Christmas is celebrated in January and is a purely religious holiday, gift exchanges became part of the New Year’s Eve.
+In the post-World War II USSR, celebrating the New Year became a norm, a type of omen of the fact that life became better, with room for joy and fun.
+Elements of celebrating Christmas were merged with New Year festivities.
+Since Orthodox Christmas is celebrated in January and is a purely religious holiday, gift exchanges became part of the New Year’s Eve.

 A mythical Ded Moroz [Father Frost] rewards kids who climb on the stool and recite a short holiday-themed poem.
 An interesting fact about Ded Moroz is that he has a granddaughter - Snegurochka - but no other known relatives.